DallanQ/7_wonders_duel/Manual.md

 #### Clarifications:  (Page 16)

 - For all guild cards which grant coins, the coins are taken from the bank, once and only once, at the moment in which the card is constructed.
-- At the end of the game, the city chosen for the victory point gain can be dif- ferent from the one previously chosen for the coin gain.
+- At the end of the game, the city chosen for the victory point gain can be different from the one previously chosen for the coin gain.

 ### Wonders (Page 17)